Web Experiment Pages

 Known limitations

-• Pages aren't supported in:
+• Pages aren't available in:

-• Feature Flags
+• Feature Flags.

-• Experiment Templates
+• Experiment Templates.

-• Management API
+• Management API.

-• Experiments converted to templates or flags
+• Experiments that you convert to templates or flags.

 • You can't delete or archive a page.

-• Amplitude doesn't include pages in universal search or experiment table views
+• Amplitude doesn't include pages in universal search or experiment table views.

-• Pages don't appear in alerts or notifications
+• Pages don't appear in alerts or notifications.

 Was this page helpful?